Landscapes in Vietnam: 7 Most Spectacular Places to Visit

 Tu San Canyon, Ha Giang, Vietnam

-You have to check Tu San Canyon to see scenic landscapes created by millions of years of erosion and geologic activity.
-This canyon is a part of Dong Van Karst Plateau Geopark, believed to be the deepest canyon in Vietnam and Southeast Asia.
+This canyon is part of the Dong Van Karst Plateau Geopark.
+It’s thought to be the deepest canyon not only in Vietnam but also in Southeast Asia.

 Quan Ba